Cry, the Beloved Country: Main themes

 Cry, the Beloved Country is a social protest against the structures of the society that would later give rise to apartheid.
 Paton attempts to create an unbiased and objective view of the dichotomies it entails: he depicts whites as affected by "native crime" while blacks suffer from social instability and moral issues due to the breakdown of the tribal system.
-It shows many of the problems with the Union of South Africa, such as the degrading of the land reserved for the natives, which is sometimes considered the central theme, the disintegration of the tribal community, native crime, and the flight to urban areas.
+It shows many of the problems with South Africa, such as the degrading of the land reserved for the natives, which is sometimes considered the central theme, the disintegration of the tribal community, native crime, and the flight to urban areas.

-Another prevalent theme in Cry, the Beloved Country is the detrimental effects of fear on the characters and society of the Union of South Africa, as indicated in the following quotation from the narrator in Chapter 12:
+Another prevalent theme in Cry, the Beloved Country is the detrimental effects of fear on the characters and society of South Africa, as indicated in the following quotation from the narrator in Chapter 12:

 Cry, the beloved country, for the unborn child that is the inheritor of our fear.
 Let him not love the earth too deeply.
 Let him not laugh too gladly when the water runs through his fingers, nor stand too silent when the setting sun makes red the veld with fire.
 Let him not be too moved when the birds of his land are singing, nor give too much of his heart to a mountain or a valley.
 For fear will rob him of all if he gives too much.

 Paton frequently uses literary and linguistic devices such as microcosms, intercalary chapters and dashes instead of quotation marks for dialogue to indicate the start of speech.

 Background

-Cry, the Beloved Country was written before the passage of a new law institutionalizing the apartheid political system in South Africa.
+Cry, the Beloved Country was written before the passage of a new law institutionalising the apartheid system in South Africa.
 The novel was published in 1948; apartheid became law later that year.

 The book enjoyed critical success worldwide.
 Before Paton's death, it sold over 15 million copies.

 The book is currently studied by many schools internationally.
 The writing style echoes the rhythms and tone of the King James Bible.
 Paton was a devout Christian.

 Paton combined actual locales, such as Ixopo and Johannesburg, with fictional towns.
 The suburb in which Jarvis lived in Johannesburg, Parkwold, is fictional, but its ambiance is typical of the Johannesburg suburbs of Parktown and of Saxonwold.
 In the author's preface, Paton took pains to note that, apart from passing references to Jan Smuts and Sir Ernest Oppenheimer, all his characters were fictional.